Matheo-13/Utils/README.md

 ```

-added to the end of .bashrc
+added to the end of /home/$user$/.bashrc

 ### Commands :
 `shortpath` to shorten the path \